Outsourcing: Australia overview

 It is also rare for a customer to allow the outsourcer to contract through a special purpose vehicle, as they typically want to ensure that they are dealing with an entity that is of substance, and has the resources necessary to perform the outsourcing.

 Outsourcings to offshore entities are typically undertaken through a contract with an on-shore subsidiary of the outsourcer, supported by a parent company guarantee from the offshore entity.

 Description of structure.
 A company is a separate legal entity that commonly has limited liability.
-In Australia, this limitation of liability can take the form of either shares or a guarantee, with a company limited by shares being the most common form.
+In Australia, liability can be limited by shares or by guarantee; companies limited by shares are the most common form.
 At the most basic level, a company must: